realInt2k/CSE364_dn/README.md

   - Create another file name: "run.sh" on the same folder, leave it be.
   - Run "docker build -t mile1:1.0 ." on your terminal, the 'mile1:1.0' ís your image's name, which can be changed depending your liking.
   - Run the image in container by executing: docker run -it mile1:1.0

+- How to run our program by Java command line:
+  - Clone the project: git clone https://github.com/realInt2k/CSE364_dn.git
+  - Navigate to your cloned folder: cd ~/CSE364_dn
+  - On Terminal, type: mvn install && java -jar target/CSE364_dn-1.0-SNAPSHOT.jar arg1 arg2
+    Here, we substitute arg1 by genre(s) of the film (if more than one we use | as delimiter and wrap them with ""), and arg2 by occupation.

 # 31 Mar 2021: We need your test cases
 - Suggestion: implement your own score calculation & compare, test the validity of milestone1.initialize().